Superd22/Jeeves/readme.md

 ## Giftables
-You can ask Jeeves to give you certain basic
+You can ask Jeeves to give you certain basics

 *note: in every case here, the (@handle) is optional, if supplied Jeeves will gift to @Handle from you.
 If not supplied, jeeves will gift to you.*